w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-monitor-your-node.md

 `Import via grafana.com` - It allows you to use a dashboard that someone else has created and made public.
 You can check what other dashboards are available via [https://grafana.com/grafana/dashboards](https://grafana.com/grafana/dashboards).
-In this guide, we use ["My Polkadot Metrics"](https://grafana.com/grafana/dashboards/12425), so input "12425" under the id field and click `Load`.
+In this guide, we use ["Substrate Node Metrics"](https://grafana.com/grafana/dashboards/21715-substrate-node-metrics/), so input "21715" under the id field and click `Load`.

 ![5-import-dashboard](../assets/guides/how-to-monitor/5-import-dashboard.png)